Arjun-3105/ImageSteganography/README.md

 ## Getting Started

-Using LSB manipulation to achieve image steganography
+Using LSB manipulation to achieve image steganography and audio steganography